Wavelet penalized likelihood estimation in generalized functional models: Estimation of the nonparametric part by

-In this section $Pen(f)=\sum_{i=i_s}^{n}|\theta_i^W|$ with $\btheta^W$ vector of the wavelet coefficients of $f$.
-In the first time, we are willing to study how this penalty can lead to a functional space for which we can control the entropy as above.
+In the first time, we are willing to study how this penalty behave for the target function $f_0$.
 The underlying idea is to distinguish the behaviour of the penalty among the resolution degree of the wavelets coefficients.
-We introduce $i_W=\left(\frac{n}{\log(n)}\right)^{1/(1+2s)}.$ If the resolution level is higher we will establish a link with an other penalty, but if the resolution level is smaller, then we are going to see that the norm $\|.\|_n$ offers a sufficient control.
+We introduce $i_W=\left(\frac{n}{\log(n)}\right)^{1/(1+2s)}.$ If the resolution level is higher we will establish a link with the Besov semi-norm, but if the resolution level is smaller, then we are going to see that the norm $\|.\|_n$ offers a sufficient control.